 For this lavender and mint soap project you'll need:

 - A basic understanding of how to make cold process soap

 - Understanding of how to make a lye solution

 You can combine any two scents, additive and/or color combinations you like.
-For this batch, my recipe was:
+For this batch, the recipe is:

-- Lye and Water as per my lye calculator
+- Lye and Water as per the lye calculator